-The biggest culprit of freezer burn is air reaching the food and causing it to lose moisture and become dry and dehydrated.
-This leads to dry sections that can affect the look, taste, and texture of meats, poultry, produce, and other frozen products.
+The biggest culprit of freezer burn is air reaching the food, causing it to lose moisture and become dry and dehydrated.
+This leads to dry sections affecting the look, taste, and texture of meats, poultry, produce, and other frozen products.

 Best Freezer-Friendly Recipes

 Here are the best ways to prevent freezer burn and keep food looking and tasting good after staying in your freezer.

 Use a Vacuum Sealer